How Much Does a Bankruptcy Lawyer Cost?

 Should You Hire a Bankruptcy Lawyer or a Debt Settlement Lawyer?

-Many people who ultimately file bankruptcy start off by hiring a debt settlement lawyer to reduce the money they owe to creditors.
+Many people who ultimately file for bankruptcy start off by hiring a debt settlement lawyer to reduce the money they owe to creditors.
 A debt settlement lawyer will help you figure out the best way to resolve the owed amount or achieve a reasonable settlement.
 A settlement is when the creditor agrees to accept a lower amount than what is owed while still considering the debt paid in full.

 Since lawyers are trained in negotiations, they can increase the odds of an accepted settlement offer.
 If the offer is accepted, a lawyer can also help facilitate when and how the payment is made between the debtor and the creditor.
 However, creditors do not have to accept settlement offers if they don’t want to, especially if they can prove through legal channels that the debt is owed.
 If the creditor does not accept the settlement offer but decides to instead sue the debtor, then the lawyer can defend the debtor in court.
 In many cases, people hire a bankruptcy lawyer and file Chapter 7 or Chapter 13 to stop collection efforts when creditors threaten to sue.